-We are a Toronto based, art foundry and fabrication studio.
+We are a Toronto based, art foundry and art fabrication studio.

 The name 'MAKER' connects us to the lineage of skilled artists and craftspeople that left their imprint, shaped cultures, and made things really, really well.

-We have the technical skills to do so, hence, MAKER TECHNICAL SCULPTURE SERVICES Inc.
+We have the technical skills to do so, hence our name:

 Marina has been working in the sculpture field for over 15 years as an artist, a foundry technician, museum/gallery preparator, and arts educator.
 Marina has worked with a variety of artists, arts related industries, and art enthusiasts, utilizing her technical knowledge and ability to help make creative visions a 3D reality.
 Though working with a variety of media masterfully, her expertise is in lost wax casting, specifically silicon bronze.
 Marina has worked on a wide array of iconic projects, miniature to monumental, that have been installed across North America.